55 Years Ago: A Self-Titled LP Signals Beginning of Beatles’ End

-But even if the music didn't reflect the disharmony within the group, the packaging was a subtle hint.
-For the only time in the Beatles' history, the album cover did not feature a photograph or drawing of the band.
-Instead, they went with pop artist Richard Hamilton’s vision of an all-white sleeve with "The Beatles" embossed slightly off-center and with a serial number stamped below it.
+Even if the music didn't reflect the disharmony within the group, the packaging provided hints.
+For the only time in the Beatles' history, the LP cover didn't feature a photograph or drawing of the band.
+Instead, pop artist Richard Hamilton envisioned an all-white sleeve with "The Beatles" embossed slightly off-center and with a serial number stamped below it.
 The only visual representation of the four men came in the individual photographs by John Kelly that were included inside the album.

 The Beatles would continue to make music that met their incredibly high standards, but damage done during the sessions for the White Album would prove to be irreparable.
 In an attempt to fix the situation, McCartney suggested that the group return to their roots as a rock band without all the added distractions.